Excalidraw MCP server

 • Ensure npm run build completed successfully

-• Check that dist/index.html exists
+• Check that dist/index.html and dist/frontend/ directory exist

 • Verify canvas server is running on port 3000